andrewgremlich/ai-freelance/SCRIPT.md

 A few months ago I fell in love with a cloak off of Etsy, so I purchased it.
 Naturally I also had to purchase a wizard hat.

-I'm in a wizard outfit!
 I hope this doesn't distract from my presentation too much, so I will try and make this presentation professional still.

 And yet, if I'm in a wizard outfit, I think there needs to be a little bit of _magic_ in this presentation.
 I'm here to have some fun, and I hope you all have some fun as well.